 Video Playback During Your Live Event

 To queue your MP4 for playback, go to the Meeting Controls widget in your Moderator Console:

-Select 'Show Video.'
+Select 'Queue Video.'
 The File Repository will open.
-Then, select the MP4 you wish to play from the list.
+Then, select the MP4 you wish to queue for playback from the list.